dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

   - **unassigned**
   - **any**
   - **&lt;profile name&gt;**
 4. Select the devices you want to assign.
-The checkbox above the column will select up to 1000 listed devices, and then click **Assign**.
+The checkbox above the column selects up to 1000 listed devices, and then click **Assign**.
 To enroll more than 1000 devices, repeat the assignment steps until all devices are assigned an enrollment profile.

   ![Screenshot of Assign button for assigning enrollment program profile in the Intune portal](media/dep-profile-assignment.png)

-## End user experience with managed devices
+## End-user experience with managed devices

 You can now distribute devices to users.
 Devices with user affinity require each user be assigned an Intune license.
-If the device has been activated and is in use, the profile cannot be applied until the device is factory reset.
-When the enrollment program-managed iOS device is turned on, the user sees the following:
+An activated device cannot apply an enrollment profile until the device is factory reset.
+When the enrollment program-managed iOS device is turned on, the user sees the following options on their device:

 1. **Set Up iOS device** - Users can choose from the following options:
   - **Set Up as New device**
   - **Restore from iCloud Backup**
   - **Restore from iTunes Backup**
-2. Users are informed **Microsoft will automatically configure your device.** The following additional configuration details are also available:
+2. Users are informed **<Your Organization> will automatically configure your device.** The following additional configuration details are also available:

   **Configuration allows Microsoft to manage this device over the air.**